5 Popular World Heritage Sites in West Bengal

 Bishnupur Temples (Tentative)

 Bishnupur, the ancient Mallabhum, is a town located in the Bankura district of West Bengal.
+Among the prominent places to visit near Kolkata.
 The town is famous for the terracotta temples made from the locally available laterite stones.
 The town has a glorious history as it was the capital of the Malla kingdom.
 Under the Malla kings, Bishnupur developed a unique form of architecture involving the most brilliant and detailed terracotta work.
 The Malla rulers were Vaishnavites and built the famous terracotta temples to celebrate their love for Lord Krishna.
 Crafted from local laterite and brick, these 17th century temples were covered with terracotta tiles depicting scenes from the epic Mahabharata and Ramayana.
 Pyramidal Ras Mancha, Syama Raya, Jor Bangla, Radha Syama, Lalji, Krishna Balrama, Nikunjabihari and Kesaraya are the prominent places to visit in Bishnupur.
 Since 3rd July 1998, Bishnupur has been languishing on a ‘tentative’ list of UNESCO World Heritage Sites in India.

 Neora Valley National Park (Tentative)